-We reviewed every cost component of the Ongoing Charges Figure (OCF) at a share class level.
+We reviewed every cost component of the Schroders Annual Charge (SAC) at a share class level.
 We concluded that in relation to each charge, the costs of providing the service to which the charge relates are reasonable and appropriate.
-For more detail on how we completed this assessment, please refer to the 'Seven areas' section in the front of this report.

 Currently, the fund's AUM is below £1bn and therefore it is not large enough to achieve meaningful savings from economies of scale, consequently a scale discount has not been applied.